 Rohn isn’t the only inspiring entrepreneur you’ll find.
 There are many more to motivate you, starting with the following.

 Writer Hans Christian Andersen, most famous for his fairy tales, is an example of someone who developed inner strength and resilience after enduring poverty, foul treatment and bullying for many years as a child.
 Although suffering may have plagued him in his early years, he found happiness and success later in life.
-The director of the Royal Danish Theater helped Andersen through school after seeing his potential.
+The director of the Royal Danish Theatre helped Andersen through school after seeing his potential.
 After graduation, Andersen published his famous fairy tales.
 His stories even inspired many Disney classics.

 The Airbnb co-founders started the online accommodation marketplace in 2007 when the roommates, who struggled to pay their rent, decided to take advantage of a San Francisco design conference and earn some extra cash.
 The two art school graduates rented out air mattresses in their apartment, calling it Air Bed and Breakfast.
-This led to their creation of a website that has helped 1.5 billion guests find lodgings in almost every country in the world.
+This led to their creation of a website that has helped more than two billion guests find lodgings in almost every country in the world.